hecko-yes/hecko.my.to/style-guide/index.md

 {:toc}

-how 2 write like me (work in progress) thought up independently of but encouraged by the existence of [marijn van hoorn's style guide](https://satyrs.eu/styleguide/)
+how 2 write like me (work in progress) thought up independently of but encouraged by the existence of [marijn van hoorn's style guide](https://satyrs.eu/styleguide/) as well as someone's list of neologisms that i can't find anymore if this interests you then so may [jan Misali's punctuation analysis](https://www.seximal.net/punctuation)

 # markup